ajdavis/emptysquare-hugo/emptysquare/content/announcing-libbson-and-libmongoc-1-2-0.md

 +++

 <p><img style="display:block; margin-left:auto; margin-right:auto;" src="sea.jpg" alt="Sea" title="Sea" /></p>
-<p>It is my pleasure to announce the 1.2.0 release of libbson and libmongoc, the C libraries that compose the MongoDB C Driver.
+<p>It is my pleasure to announce the 1.2.0 release of <a href="http://mongoc.org/libbson/current/">libbson</a> and <a href="http://mongoc.org/libmongoc/current/">libmongoc</a>, the C libraries that compose the MongoDB C Driver.
 This is the most significant C Driver release of the year.
 It includes rewritten client code with parallel server discovery, plus many features and fixes.</p>
 <p>These notes summarize changes since the previous stable release, 1.1.11, including changes in the 1.2.0 betas and release candidate.</p>
 <h1 id="libbson">libbson</h1>
 <p>libbson 1.2.0 can be downloaded here:</p>